dmuth/nginx-rate-limiting-playground/README.md

 Edit the `env` file to change settings accordingly in the Nginx config file.
 Then start the containers and run something like `./bin/exec-tools-ab.sh -n5` to run 5 queries against the Nginx server.

+You can also edit `conf/nginx.conf.template` if you want to try other configurations in Nginx.

 ### Scripts